 Business prospecting may seem like a daunting task.
-You know that it is essential, but you just don’t know where to start.
-The good news is that in actuality prospecting for small business owners selling B2B (business to business) is not as hard as it seems.
-Here I share my best power tips and sales strategies for selling to business owners.
+You know that it’s essential, but you just don’t know where to start.
+The good news is that prospecting for small business owners selling B2B (business to business) isn’t as hard as it seems.
+Here are some power tips and sales strategies for selling to business owners.

 This article will help you to be successful with your small business prospecting.
 Before getting into it, let’s start with the basics.
-Here is a list that will get you started.
+Here’s a list that will get you started.

 Every business has a problem.
 It needs solving, and you have a business that solves a problem.
 Research the companies that have the problem your business can solve.

-Once you figure out who’s problems you can solve, you can build a more detailed demographic such as age, gender, and location, all of which are very important when looking for new business.
+Once you figure out whose problems you can solve, you can build a more detailed demographic such as age, gender, and location, all of which are very important when looking for new business.

 Start to market to those businesses that you can help with your product or service.

-Are you aware of all the online platforms that offered?
+Are you aware of all the online platforms that are offered?
 Do some research on which social media platforms will best reach those small business owners.
 Some of them work better than others.
-You will have to decide which one works best for the business.
+You’ll have to decide which one works best for the business.